Opago-Pay/OpagoNode/README.md

 With this repository you can easily install your own node as an alternative to using opago's node as a service.
-Tested with a mininal Debian 11 install.
+Tested with a minimal Debian 11 install.
 The intended use is for running this in clearnet hybrid mode, with a domain and apropriate subdomains available.
 This is a work in progresss, so use with care.

 # Prepare node installation
 ## install ufw as firewall and fail2ban for ssh bruteforce protection and other packages